reverentgeek/node-weight-tracker/docs/blog-post.md

 ## Secure Your Node.js Application

-Now that you have an Okta account and application, it's time to configure the hapi application to verify users are logged in any time a protected resource is requested.
-If not, the application will prompt them to login using Okta.
+Now that you have an Okta account and application, it's time to configure the hapi application to verify only authenticated users can access protected resources.
+If not, the app will prompt them to login using Okta.

 Under `src/plugins`, create a new file named `auth.js`.
 Copy the following code into this file.